curl/everything-curl/internals/content-encoding.md

  `Content-Encoding` header indicates which encodings were used to encode the data, in the order in which they were applied.

- It's also possible for a client to attach priorities to different schemes so that the server knows which it prefers.
+ It is also possible for a client to attach priorities to different schemes so that the server knows which it prefers.
 See sec 14.3 of RFC 2616 for more information on the `Accept-Encoding` header.
 See sec [3.1.2.2 of RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-3.1.2.2) for more